Strasbourg astronomical clock: Third clock

-The second clock stopped working around 1788 and stood still until 1838, when Jean-Baptiste Schwilgué (1776–1856) started to build the current clock.
-He designed new mechanisms to replace the old ones and which were meant to be state of the art.
+The second clock stopped working around 1788 and stood still until 1838 when Jean-Baptiste Schwilgué (1776–1856) started to build the current clock.
+He designed new mechanisms to replace the old ones and which were meant to be state-of-the-art.
 Schwilgué had wanted to work on the clock since his boyhood, but he only got the contract 50 years later.
 In the meantime, he had become acquainted with clockmaking, mathematics, and mechanics.
 He spent one year preparing his 30 workers before actually starting construction.
-Then, construction lasted from 1838 until June 24, 1843.
-The clock, however, was inaugurated on December 31, 1842.
+Then, construction lasted from 1838 until 24 June 1843.
+The clock, however, was inaugurated on 31 December 1842.

 The gold hands of the clock show mean solar time, or "temps moyen"; the silver hands show Central European Time, labelled "heure publique".
 In winter, mean solar time is approximately 30½ minutes behind Central European Time.

+The clock features a planetary calendar, which shows the current positions of the sun and moon, and a mechanical rooster.
+Every day at 12:30 the rooster crows and apostles move around the clock.

 This clock contains probably the first perpetual mechanical Gregorian computus, designed by Schwilgué in 1816.
 In the 1970s, Frédéric Klinghammer built a reduced replica of it.